PrestaShop/docs/themes/gettingstarted/theme-yml.rst

         # All modules below are disabled when the theme is enabled.
         # They are re-enabled when the theme is disabled.
         - homeslider
         - blockwishlist
+      to_reset:
+        # All modules below are reset when the theme is enabled.
+        - blockreassurance
+        - blockwishlist

 You can also have the theme create hooks and attach modules to custom and existing hooks when the theme is enabled.